France to boost cyberdefense after hospital malware attacks - WTMJ

 Macron referred to a massive hack of U.S. federal agencies last year and to the stealing of vaccine documents from the European Medicine Agency in November.

-He stressed the need for international cooperation among police and criminal justice agencies after Ukrainian authorities confirmed a ransomware program known as Egregor was dismantled in the country earlier this month following a joint action by the United States, France and Ukraine.
+He stressed the need for international cooperation among police and criminal justice agencies after Ukrainian authorities said they had crippled a ransomware gang known as Egregor earlier this month following a joint action by the United States, France and Ukraine.

 Macron’s office said the government will earmark about 500 million euros ($603 million) to help boost cyberdefense systems in the public and private sector.